 Science and Technology Policy in Ohio

 The Ohio General Assembly has no specialized science and technology committees.
 Science and technology topics are scattered across committees, particularly in Agriculture and Rural Development, Health, and Energy and Natural Resources Committees (Ohio Legislature House Standing Committees, n.d.).
 Though legislators have staff who prepare information for these committees, there is a clear need for scientific expertise in the legislative process.
-There is no focus on technology policy within the legislative process, or through the Legislative Service Commission.
+A focus on technology policy through the legislative process, or through the Legislative Service Commission, could help Ohio achieve these goals.
 While Ohio has no established science and technology bodies, the government is dedicated to addressing Ohio’s needs using science and technology, housing scientific expertise in established state agencies such as the Ohio Environmental Protection Agency and the Opioid Abuse, Prevention, and Treatment Technology Initiative in the Development Services Agency

 A Path to a Fellowship

 As the Ohio executive branch has no offices directly relevant to science and technology, initial efforts in establishing a fellowship would be better focused on the legislative branch, expanding to possible executive placements once a fellowship has been run effectively for a few years.
 The full-time status of the Ohio General Assembly allows for year-long fellowship opportunities, similar to CCST and AAAS fellowships.
 The Ohio Legislative Service Commission currently houses the Legislative Fellows Program (LFP), though this program focuses on recent graduates from undergraduate programs with experience in public policy wishing to learn more about the state government and careers in public policy (OLSC, n.d.(b)).
 In the past ten years, less than 1% of Legislative Fellows had a science background, none with advanced scientific degrees.
 The current LFP assigns fellows to several Legislators as their aides for research and constituent work.